The64thGamer/cheeseepedia/content/sb59f8um6ez2myuf/content.md

 ## Trivia:

-- 'Super Jasper', 'Veggietales', 'Chuck E.'s Ski Trip' and 'Classic Theatre' are reused from {{< wiki-link "Chuck E's Holiday Party 1999" >}}.
+- 'Super Jasper', 'Veggietales', 'Chuck E.'s Ski Trip' and 'Classic Theatre' are reused from [Chuck E's Holiday Party 1999].
   - 'Chuck E.'s Ski Trip' has been updated with new music.
 - Since the segments are all reused, this show features curtain open and close signals on all stages.
 - Unlike previous rereleases of Holiday 2002, this show does not include 'Boar's Head Carol'.